pulumi/docs/pulumi-hugo/themes/default/content/what-is/run-aws-sts-get-caller-identity-with-dynamic-credentials.md

 > This command opens the environment with the given name and runs the given command.
 If the opened environment contains a top-level ’environmentVariables’ object, each key-value pair in the object is made available to the command as an environment variable.

 But what does this actually mean?
-If we use AWS as an example, it means that we can run commands like `aws ec2 start-instances` without the need to configure AWS credentials locally each time.
+If we use AWS as an example, it means that we can run commands like `aws sts get-caller-identity` without the need to configure AWS credentials locally each time.
 It’s a significant stride towards making your cloud interactions more efficient and less error-prone, and here’s a deeper dive into why:

 - **Seamless Command Execution** - The `esc run` command lets you execute AWS commands effortlessly, freeing you from the intricacies of managing AWS credentials on your local machine.
 Simply put, it significantly reduces the overhead of credential setup and maintenance.